juakofz/Age-of-Space/README.md

 - Disabled rendering filter for textures so they would look pixelated instead of blurry
 - Started re-implementing GameObjects and MovingObjects

+##### P 0.13.1
+- Re-implemented ship class
+- Implemented smooth movement and hard stop
+- Added optional vector rendering for debugging purposes (also it looks cool)
+- Added new bug where last box selection appears when right clicking
+- Added some fancy vector things for advanced math stuff